embeddedartistry/athena-bootloader/README.md

 		1. Example: `curl 10.0.1.199:8080/ariadne/reprogram`
 	2. The device will respond with:
 		1. "Arduino will reset for reprogramming in 2 seconds"
-	3. You must use the "password" programmed via the NetEEPROM library to successfully enter the programming mode
+	3. You must use the "password" programmed via the NetEEPROM library to successfully enter the programming mode.
+The default password is `ariadne`
 5. Follow the [TFTP Upload](#flashing-applications-via-tftp) instructions to send a new binary to the device

+Not able to connect to the device?
+Check out the [debugging guide](docs/Debugging.md).

 ## Downloading the Bootloader